Identifiability of VAR(1) model in a stationary setting: Algebraic notions

-Our model $\mathbf{M}_G$ is also not a variety, the dimension would refer to the dimension of its algebraic closure.
+This follows from the standard characterization of the Zariski closure (\cite[Chapter~1, Section~4]{cox1997ideals}).
+Finally, as mentioned in Section \ref{sec:Problem_settings}, we define

 This dimension is calculable by Gröbner bases (\cite[Section~3.4]{sullivant2018algebraic}), yet computationally demanding.
 Instead, we use an equivalent definition for the dimension - the rank of the Jacobian matrix of the parametrization map at a generic point.
 This is true because the parametrization map is rational (proof in Appendix \ref{app:para_rat}) (\cite[Chapter~16, Th.16.1.7]{sullivant2018algebraic}).